cloudflare/cloudflare-docs/content/fundamentals/api/reference/deprecations.md

 Replacement: [Single Redirects](/rules/url-forwarding/single-redirects/)

-## Brotli API
+## Brotli
 **End of life date: June 14th, 2024**

-The Brotli setting is deprecated.
+The Brotli setting and its API endpoints are deprecated.
 After the end of life date, Brotli compression will be enabled by default for all zones.

 Deprecated APIs:
 - GET /zones/:zone_id/settings/brotli